 News & Events

-Potential snow storm delays hearing on bill that would ensure all Massachusetts drivers are tested, licensed and insured
+Safe Driving Bill would help ensure all Massahcusetts drivers are tested, licensed and insured

 May 5, 2014 BOSTON — On Saturday, May 3, South Coast residents gathered at the Mattapoisett Friends Meeting House to discuss the Safe Driving Bill, a bill that would remove immigration status as barrier to becoming a tested, licensed and insured Massachusetts driver, thereby improving road safety for all Massachusetts residents.

 In separate recent online polls conducted by Fox News and by Boston Herald columnist Michael Graham, the bill was favored by at least 70% of voters, and at the Safe Driving Bill hearing before the Joint Committee on Transportation on March 5, testimonies in favor of the bill ran from the Patrick Administration to doctors to numerou

 s longtime Massachusetts residents, who together outnumbered the smattering of opponents by the hundreds.